KaiTheRedNinja/Portfolio/Documentation.docc/My Work/Firmware Projects.md

 @Metadata {
-    @PageImage(purpose: icon, source: "Bulb_Icon", alt: "A light bulb") }
+    @PageImage(purpose: icon, source: "Bulb_Icon", alt: "A light bulb")
+    @PageImage(purpose: card, source: "All_Firmware", alt: "A collage of my firmware projects") }

 The projects I've worked on that use both hardware and software